 - "Whenever you have a bad day at work, your foot shakes."

 The idea is that Alice can tell something about Bob's emotional state because he is performing a significant but unrelated action.
 Expect Bob to deny it.
-Don't expect to ever see him perform this action again, even though he supposedly does it all the time.

 Writers will often use The Tell